tytydraco/yessleep/out/Ive_been_talking_to_the_boy_next_door_for_a_while_Update_There_is_a_fifth_Wilder_child_but_I_havent_found_him_yet.md

 When the ropes fell away, I dove to my feet, scrambling to keep myself balanced.
 “Do you have your phone?”

 Harvey’s expression crumpled.
 He patted his jeans.
-“Uh, I don’t think so?”
+“I don’t think so?”

 “You don’t think so?
 You either do or you don’t!”